pln-fing-udelar/pghumor-clasificahumor/README.md

 ### Pipenv

-1. (for the tweet extraction part) Install the MySQL library headers.
+1. Install the Python and MySQL library headers.
 In Ubuntu, it'd be:

     ```bash
-    sudo apt install libmysqlclient-dev
+    sudo apt install libmysqlclient-dev python3-dev
     ```

 2. Install the dependencies using [Pipenv](https://docs.pipenv.org/):